firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

 <Tabs>
   <Tab title="Opted in">
-    If you have opted in, we will perform the check at the time the batch item is added to the batch.
+    If you have opted in, we will perform the check on every batch item as it is added to the batch.
 You can call our <a href="https://docs.fire.com/reference/getdetailssinglebatch#/ "> Get Batch Details </a> endpoint to view the result of this check.
   </Tab>

   <Tab title="Opted out">